lukeflannigan/FitLife/README.md

 - Research Apple Watch companion app creation
 - Update workout tracking to implement with healthkit (for future apple watch app integration)
 - Update notifications to detect when a workout is started via the fitness app and import data to fitlife

+**Sam**
+- Be able to create a meal plan.
+- Integrate AI nutrition meal plan recommendations.
+- Implement an AI chatbot to assist with nutrition and meals.